The Russia Investigations: 4 Big Storylines To Watch In 2018

 One-third of the Senate and every member of the House of Representatives is running for re-election this year.
 Current and former U.S. intelligence bosses say they expect the return of what they call "active measures" aimed across the United States, designed to amplify controversy and divide people as much as possible.

-FBI Director Christopher Wray says the Bureau has set up a task force to safeguard against foreign influence in American elections, but it isn't clear how well prepared federal or state governments actually are to handle disinformation campaigns, cyberattacks or any other interference like that launched against the 2016 presidential election.
+FBI Director Christopher Wray says the bureau has set up a task force to safeguard against foreign influence in U.S. elections, but it isn't clear how well prepared federal or state governments actually are to handle disinformation campaigns, cyberattacks or any other interference like that launched against the 2016 presidential election.

 Even without foreign mischief, the congressional midterms may prove to be white hot.
 Political players in both parties have set the stakes as high as they get: the president's job.
 Liberal activists want impeachment to be on the ballot; they've said that Democrats must reclaim both chambers and get rid of President Trump, partly over the Russia imbroglio.